Southeast Development Group Announces 1.1 Billion Master Plan For Jacksonville's Riverfront

 - June 1, 2021

-SouthEast Development Group today announced its vision for the Riverfront Jacksonville: a comprehensive, multi-phased, mixed-use plan for the Northbank of Downtown Jacksonville.
+SouthEast Development Group announced on June 1st their vision for the Riverfront Jacksonville: a comprehensive, multi-phased, mixed-use plan for the Northbank of Downtown Jacksonville.

 The Riverfront Jacksonville comprises more than 15 acres of public green space and 2.3 million square feet of new mixed-use programs that embrace the region’s most iconic natural resource: the St. Johns River.
 The Riverfront Master Plan was presented to the public and the City of Jacksonville earlier today as a vision to transform the heart of Downtown.
 The team intends to formally pursue a public-private partnership with the Downtown Investment Authority later this summer.
 SouthEast held a press conference at the historic Florida Theatre to officially unveil the concept with an intimate, socially distanced group of Downtown stakeholders, media and civic leaders.